cns-iu/ccf-research-kaggle-2022/models/Team_1/README.md

 predict.py
 inference_sample_on_colab.ipynb
 A kaggle notebook "verification_hubmap" for inference on Kaggle.

-# HARDWARE: (The following specs were used to create the original solution)
-The specs depends on Colab settings so It's difficult to describe here.
-Please check segformer_training.ipynb(for reproducing) and if necessary notebooks_for_reference(only for reference)
-1 x NVIDIA Tesla V100-SXM2 or P100

-# SOFTWARE:
-I used Colab for training and Kaggle notebook for inference.
-Please see logs of the notebooks for detailed software version.
-I didn't prepare requirements.txt because main software is customized MMSegmentation and when installing, MMSegmentation automatically download related libraries.
-Also, notebook might be better than script because of these consistency.

-Also provided is a kaggle notebook "mmseg_src" for using required libraries offline on kaggle notebooks.
+A kaggle notebook "mmseg_src" for using required libraries offline on kaggle notebooks.

+# Hardware requirements:
+The models used Google Colab Pro+ for training and Kaggle Kernels for inference.

 # MODEL BUILD:
 1) trained model prediction